|

 immediately, at the end of a specified period or for

+specified reason.
 Cap - A provision of an

 adjustable-rate mortgage (ARM) that limits how much the